rittermod/FS25_AdjustStorageCapacity/README.md

 # Adjust Storage Capacity

 Need more room in your silos or trailers?
 Or want to limit storage to make gameplay more challenging?
-Adjust Storage Capacity lets you customize the capacity of any storage facility or vehicle on your farm.
+Adjust Storage Capacity lets you customize the capacity of storage facilities and vehicles on your farm.

-This mod gives you full control over storage capacities for silos, production facilities, animal husbandries, and vehicles.
-Whether you want massive storage for convenience or reduced capacity for a more realistic challenge, you can set any value you want.
+This mod gives you control over storage capacities for silos, production facilities, animal husbandries, and vehicles.
+Whether you want massive storage for convenience or reduced capacity for a more realistic challenge, you can set any value you want to bulk storages without editing XML files and mods.

 Supports multiplayer with a permission system - server admins can modify any storage or vehicle, while farm managers can adjust their own farm's facilities and vehicles.

 > **Note:** Only bulk storage is supported.
 No pallets, big bags, or terrain heap-based storage like bunker silos.

 **Alpha Version:** This is an early release.
-Please report any issues on GitHub.
+Please report any issues on GitHub or Discord.

 ## Features

-- **Easy capacity dialog:** Press K at any storage or vehicle to open the settings
+- **Easy capacity dialog:** Press K near any storage or vehicle to open the settings
 - **In-game menu integration:** Press K in the Production or Animals menu to adjust the selected facility
 - **Vehicle support:** Walk near any vehicle with fill units to adjust capacities
 - **Per-filltype editing:** Adjust capacity for each fill type or fill unit individually
 - **Inline text input:** Double-click or press Enter on a row to edit
-- **Persistent settings:** Changes save with your game
+- **Configurable key binding:** Change the default K key in game settings
-- **Full multiplayer support:** Permission system for server admins and farm managers
+- **Multiplayer support:** Permission system for server admins and farm managers
-- **Console commands:** Separate commands for placeables and vehicles
+- **Console commands:** Available for advanced users

 ## Supported Storage Types